Country Music, Girls and Trucks: Music video

 The official music video for "Country Music, Girls and Trucks" premiered on After MidNite on May 20, 2022.
 The video was directed by Josh Gicker, and shot on Granger Smith's farm in Texas during his second annual "YeeYee Day".
 It features Rempel and Smith driving a truck, and many others enjoying "YeeYee Day" in trucks, ATVs, and jumping into a lake.

 Charts

-The song first entered the Canada Country Airplay chart at number 41 for the chart dated June 6, 2022.
-The song peaked at number 6 on its 21st week on the chart, also that week debuting at number 87 on the Canada Hot 100.
+The song first entered the Canada Country airplay chart at number 41 for the chart dated June 6, 2022.
+The song peaked at number 6 on its 21st week on the chart, while also debuting at number 87 on the Canada Hot 100 during the same week.